pangeo-forge/pangeo-forge-recipes/docs/cloud_user_guide/pr_checks_reference.md

 {{ pangeo_forge_bot_header }}
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-✨ A test of your recipe `woa18` is now running on Pangeo Forge Cloud!
+✨ A test of your recipe `great-recipe-id` is now running on Pangeo Forge Cloud!

 I'll notify you with a comment on this thread when this test is complete.
 (This could be a little while...)